mjstahl/boring/README.md

 like all template literals, it will error out if any expressions reference variables not within the current scope.
 The Object returned is a string with extra properties, `.toString` the result for the least amount of surprises.

+## Template API
+(NOT SUPPORTED, Expected in v2.2) `include(file: String[, values: Object]) -> Promise`

+Evaluate a template file located relative to the current template.
+If JavaScript expressions exist within the template, those expressions will be evaluated with regards to the provided `values`.

 `raw(html: String) -> Object`